 An uncollateralised facility has been in place since 30 July 2019, for an original amount of \$31.0 million.
-The facility was increased to \$44.0 million on 28 October 2019 and further increased to \$95.0 million on 2 November 2020 and will expire on 31 December 2024.
+The facility was most recently increased to \$115.5 million on 29 October 2021 (from \$95.0 million effective 2 November 2020).
 It is available for utilisation by the Company and guaranteed by LHL for FAL purposes.
-As at 31 December 2020 \$90.5 million of the LOC was issued under this facility.
+As at 31 December 2021 \$115.5 million (31 December 2020 - \$90.5 million) of the LOC was issued under this facility and will expire on 31 December 2025.

-The terms of the \$95.0 million uncollateralised facility included standard default and cross-default provisions and require certain covenants to be adhered to.
+The terms of the \$115.5 million uncollateralised facility included standard default and cross-default provisions and require certain covenants to be adhered to.
 These include the following:

 - an A.M.
-Best financial strength rating of at least B++; - a maximum debt to capital ratio of 30.0%, where the subordinated loan notes are excluded as debt from this calculation; - a maximum subordinated unsecured indebtedness of \$350.0 million; and - maintenance of a minimum net worth requirement.
+Best financial strength rating of at least B++; - a maximum debt to capital ratio of 30.0%, where the LHL junior subordinated loan notes are excluded as debt from this calculation; and - maintenance of a minimum net worth requirement.